abc-45/mypackage/README.md

 The **Visualizer** class is responsible for creating plots and visual representations of the analysis.
 Some functions in this class accept outputs from the Analyzer, while others can operate independently based on user-defined parameters.

+Additionally to the two classes, there is a helper file **organize_data** which edits the given dataset-for example by deleting two duplicate rows and filling in missing age values with the average age of men and women.
+Finally the cleaned dataset is saved as a new **cleaned_data.csv** file.

 ## Installation

 ```console